Education

 The book that I am currently preparing for publication discusses a similar situation among young Muslims in Turkey.
 Titled "Reading the Qur'an: Translation, Science, and Religious Language in Turkey," it presents an ethnographic analysis of how Muslims navigate religious texts and traditional interpretations within the framework of secularism and modern science.
 This analysis draws on my fieldwork funded by the National Science Foundation and the Wenner-Gren Foundation.

 My second book project draws on my new research on generative AI.
 Most of the mainstream thinking on AI is comparative.
 In trying to make sense of AI and its capabilities, many researchers tend to presume a single, coherent human identity that can serve as an object of comparison.
-Tentatively titled "Culture after AI," this book analyzes how this comparative thinking has given birth to a new techno(-theo-)logical anthropology that defends 'the human' while erasing differences among humans.
+Tentatively titled "Culture after AI," this book analyzes how such comparative thinking has given birth to a new techno(-theo-)logical anthropology that defends 'the human' while erasing differences among humans.
 The book also highlights the need for a new theory of culture for a society that is saturated with AI-generated media.

 Visit Digital WPI to view student research and projects advised by Professor Telliel